Most questions we get from prospective 30x500 students fall into 3 categories:

 Then 30×500 can work with your skill set.

-You DO NOT have to make software; software is actually for your first product because it’s so damn big, has so many hidden/moving parts, and is difficult to support.
+You DO NOT have to make software; software is actually not ideal for most peoples’ first product because even a small software product is so damn big.
+It has so many hidden/moving parts, and is difficult to support.
 And if you’re saying to yourself “software isn’t THAT hard”, compare it to selling workshops, ebooks, videos, code samples, templates/themes…yeah, software’s a pain in the ass.

 Many of our students with the highest earnings so far have focused on a mixture of educational products: ebooks, video lessons, screencasts, workshops, membership programs.
 They’re easier to build, faster to launch, and in many ways easier to sell, too.